giordi91/giordi91.github.io/content/post/hairExpansion.md

     //computing the segment tan
     float3 currentTan = hairData[hairGlobalOffset + segmentId + 1] - hairData[hairGlobalOffset+ segmentId];

-    //this value is either 0 or 1, telling us which end of the segment
+    //this value is either 0 or 1, telling us which end of the semgment
     //we need to grab
     int vOffset = vertexOffset[vertexId];

-    //base id tells us whether we need to grab the tangent before the segment or
+    //base id tells us wheter we need to grab the tangent before the semgnet or
     //the one after
     int baseId = vOffset == 1 ? segmentId +1: segmentId - 1;

-    //we need to patch the value to take into account if we are at the start of the segment
+    //we need to patch the value to take into account if we are at the start of the semgent
     //or at the end
     baseId = vertexInHairIndex < 2 ? segmentId : baseId;
     baseId = vertexInHairIndex == 3 ? segmentId : baseId;